 - First clean the fish and shellfish.
 Place mussels and clams in a large bowl of cold water and let them sit for 20-30 minutes.
 Use a brush (like a potato brush) to scrub the shells and pull the beards out of the mussels.
 (You can see how I did that in this recipe).
 Let them soak so all the sand falls to the bottom and you're ready to cook them.

 - Next get a large pot or dutch oven and drizzle olive oil to lightly coat the bottom of the pot.
 On medium heat, add the fennel and onion and cook until lightly caramelized, about 3-4 minutes.

-- After wine cooks, add the tomatoes.
+- Once wine has reduced, add the tomatoes.
 If you're using whole tomatoes, use your hands to break them up (carefully not getting juice everywhere like I have) and add your seafood stock and bay leaves.
 Bring to a gentle boil and allow soup to cook for 30 minutes.
 Taste for seasoning and add salt and pepper.

 - When adding fish, take note to add things that take longer to cook first.
-So we added the salmon and cod first, allowed that to cook for about 4 minutes (depending on how large the pieces are), then added the shrimp and lobster and cooked for 4-5 minutes and finally the mussels and clams and continues to cook until the shells open.
+Add the salmon and cod first and cook for about 4 minutes (depending on how large the pieces are), then add the shrimp and lobster and cook for another 4-5 minutes and finally the mussels and clams and continues to cook until the shells open.